-Now into its third year of operation, the syndicate has underwritten a broad mix of market facilities, aiming to underwrite \$150m gross premiums written during 2020, with meaningful growth anticipated for 2021 and beyond.
-The syndicate writes business ranging from large cross-class facilities, to single class quota shares, and consortia, with a total of 25 contracts underwritten during 2019.
+Entering into its fourth year of operation, the syndicate has underwritten a broad mix of market facilities.
+The syndicate writes business ranging from large cross-class facilities, to single class quota shares, and consortia.
 Syndicate underwriters are working closely with broker partners to design new market facilities which will enable further growth and efficiencies for clients, brokers and insurers.
+To enable this the syndicate has been approved to 'lead' selected facilities, whereby underwriters may set applicable parameters such as approved lead insurers, class of business, program limits and fees.

 The syndicate's underwriters manage participation on facilities to deliver an optimised business plan portfolio, with the ability to scale participation on lines of business seeing the most positive rate change.
 The managing agent continues to meet with investors to discuss the business plan portfolio on a quarterly basis.

 The syndicate has continued its aim of creating an efficient, low cost means of providing follow capacity for brokers and their clients.
-With scale and time, the syndicate plans to reduce its expense ratio further.
-Outlook for the syndicate is that it will be at the vanguard of an ever evolving 'follow' market.
+The gross written premium aspirations for 2021 consist of a Lloyds approved plan of \$170m for Market Facilities lines, ensuring the outlook for the syndicate is that it will be at the vanguard of an ever evolving 'follow' market.

-A P Cox Active underwriter
+A P Cox Active Underwriter

-Managing agent's report
+II Managing agent's report

-The managing agent presents its report for the year ended 31 December 2019.
+The managing agent presents its report for the year ended 31 December 2020.